Šerbo Rastoder

 Šerbo Rastoder is the long-term President of the National Council of Montenegro.

 Biography

-Šerbo Rastoder was born in Radmance, a region in northern Montenegro encompassing parts of the municipalities of Berane and Bijelo Polje.
+Šerbo Rastoder was born in Radmance, a region in northern Montenegro encompassing parts of the municipalities of Berane and Bijelo Polje to a Bosniak family.
 He completed elementary and high school in Bar.
 He graduated at the University of Belgrade Faculty of Philosophy in 1981.
 He competed master (1987) and doctoral (1993) studies at the same institution.
 He currently works as a professor, teaching in the University of Montenegro, Faculty of Philosophy in Nikšić.
 He is also a Director and Editor-in-Chief of the Podgorica-based Almanah association.
 His cousin Rifat Rastoder is a former Deputy Speaker of the Parliament of Montenegro and vice-President of the Social Democratic Party of Montenegro (SDP).